-The quarry walls observed during the 2020/2021 site visits appeared to be relatively dry; with the exception of minor seepage visible in the southwest corner of the main pit, which has been documented in the past.
+The quarry walls observed during the 2023 site visits appeared to be relatively dry; with the exception of minor seepage visible in the southwest corner of the Main Pit, which has been documented in the past.
 Other than minor seepage observed along the temporary access road to the Southern Expansion Areas, no major seepage was observed.
-Additionally, we observed impounded water in the Main Pit floor (Photo 4).
+Additionally, we observed impounded water in the Main Pit floor (Photos 11 and 12).
 It is our understanding that there has been intermittent pumping of the impounded water to maintain water level during the past year.

 After planar failure along foliation planes in 1998 and 1999, the overall effective angle of the last three benches of the Northeast Wall 1 and the Northwest Wall were reduced to an overall angle of 35°, which is consistent with the 2003 Lachel geotechnical evaluation (Lachel, 2003).
 The failure surfaces (i.e., the surfaces along which movement has occurred) remain at a "residual strength" and therefore are less resistant to additional loading.
-Based on visual inspection from the access road and bottom of the pit, these slopes did not appear to show signs of additional movement during the site visits for this study
+Based on visual inspection from the access road and bottom of the pit, these slopes did not appear to show signs of additional movement during the site visits for this study (Photos 13-16).
+It is important to note that in the Spring of 2023, Spec Agg experienced significant amounts of rainfall that was evident in greener vegetation along the slopes of the Main Pit in the June 2023 inspection.
+In the November 2023 inspection, a stake was observed in the Main Pit noting where the high water elevation was observed (Photo 17).
+During the November 2023 inspection, access was given by Martin Marietta to visually assess the slopes from the top of the highwalls of the Main Pit in addition to visually assessing from the access road (Photo 18).
+From viewing the slopes at a higher perspective, no signs of significant movement were observed.

-(Photo 5).
 Although the slope configuration is currently stable, the failure mechanism could potentially be reactivated, resulting in movement of additional material.
-The Northwest Wall, Northeast Wall 1, and Northeast Wall 3 (Figure 2) should continue to be visually monitored for indications of instability.
+The Northwest Wall, Northeast Wall 1, and Northeast Wall 3 as shown in Figure 2 should continue to be visually monitored for indications of instability from the Main Pit access road and from the top of the Main Pit slopes when access is possible.